Back to California

 What This Bill Does

-• Adds the Montgomery GI Bill-Selected Reserve program to the list of programs that qualify for a nonresident tuition exemption in California's public colleges and universities.
+• Adds the Montgomery GI Bill-Selected Reserve program to the list of federal GI Bill programs that exempt students from paying nonresident tuition if they are eligible for education benefits under this program.

 Who It Names or Affects